Fostering is a unique and rewarding way to save a life.

 Foster homes are the heart of our program, where the pets temporarily experience a home setting until an adopter is matched with them!
 Our goal for each pet is that their next home be their forever home, so they will never be homeless again.

-As an approved Foster Home, you will be assigned a Liaison to help you through the process and answer your questions.
+As an approved Foster Home, you will be assigned a Foster Coach to help you through the process and answer your questions.
 Then we will help you choose a dog, cat, puppy, or kitten (or more) who we think will fit in nicely with your family and schedule.
 We pull dogs and cats who are on the “urgent” lists in Alabama’s municipal shelters, and always (unfortunately) have a great selection of homeless pets from whom to choose.
 So many wonderful pets are in need of our help, and the more wonderful foster homes we have, the more lives we can save.

 As a New Leash Foster Home, we ask that you get to know your foster pets but leave the bonding to their forever home.
 We don’t want to create a temporary bond that will be broken when they move on to a forever home.

 Then we will invite you to one of our next Volunteer & Foster Orientations!
 You will learn about the programs and overall goals of A New Leash on Life and then speak with a Foster Coach who can answer your questions.
 And following that, you will meet the pets who are anxiously awaiting foster homes.

 Here are some common questions we get asked about becoming a Foster Home:

 Where do we keep our foster pets if we go out of town?

 Foster pets will need the same arrangements as your current pets if you go out of town, as our foster homes and adoption centers are always overflowing.
 If your pets stay home with a petsitter or are boarded please make arrangments for your foster pet as well.

 Can I just drop my foster pet off at Petsmart and leave?